Handling Personal Data

 IP Addresses is typically not considered to be private, but in the EU and UK, it is considered personal data in some cases.
 For this reason, OneSignal will automatically not collect IP Addresses from all EU and UK Users.

-If you wish to additionally prevent the storage of IP addresses from non-EU or UK users, you will need to contact [email protected] with each of your app's OneSignal App ID and first 5 digits of your REST API key for verification.
+If you wish to additionally prevent the storage of IP addresses from non-EU or UK users, you will need to contact [email protected] with each of your app's OneSignal App ID and last 5 digits of your REST API key for verification.

 Personal Information Sent As Data Tags